ahmad2806/Hole-Filler/README.md

 command, and runner.

 ```
-1 - View: the program view is a CLI, its job is to get input and show output to user
+1 - View: the program view is a CLI, its job is to get input and show output to the user
-using the cout and cin functions, the user can simply replace this CLI view with any
+using the Cout and Cin functions, the user can simply replace this CLI view with any
-view he desires, he just have to inherit from the IView class and fill the relative
+view he desires, he just has to inherit from the IView class and fill the relative
-functions with his own code.
+functions with his code.

 2 - Command: this class contains the logic that the program to work with the library
 and use it to solve the problem that it should solve.